gettek/terraform-azurerm-policy-as-code/README.md

   ]

   non_compliance_messages = {
-    null                                        = "The Default non-compliance message for all member definitions" "DeployApplicationGatewayDiagnosticSetting" = "The non-compliance message for the deploy_application_gateway_diagnostic_setting definition"
+    null                                      = "The Default non-compliance message for all member definitions" DeployApplicationGatewayDiagnosticSetting = "The non-compliance message for the deploy_application_gateway_diagnostic_setting definition"
   }
 }
 ```